mgastonportillo/nvchad-config/README.md

 >[!TIP]
 > Pair with <a href="https://github.com/mgastonportillo/wezterm-config"> my
-> Wezterm configuration</a> for a smoother experience
+> Wezterm configuration</a> for a smooth experience

 >[!WARNING]
 > **Disclaimer**: I frequently use `git rebase -i` to streamline my